-Getting the Go-ahead
+Getting the Go-Ahead

-Both a nurse coordinator and a transplant surgeon are on call 24 hours a day at Seattle Children’s.
-The transplant nurse coordinator and the transplant surgeon to discuss the history and condition of the donor to determine if this donor organ would be best match for your child.
+Both a transplant nurse coordinator and a transplant surgeon are on call 24 hours a day at Seattle Children’s.
+The transplant nurse coordinator and the transplant surgeon will discuss the history and condition of the donor to determine if this donor organ would be a good match for your child.

 Preparing for Surgery

-If the kidney is coming from a deceased donor, we will do a crossmatch test to make sure that he doesn’t already have an immune response (antibodies) to the donor kidney.
+If the kidney is coming from a deceased donor, we will do a crossmatch test to make sure that your child doesn’t already have an immune response (antibodies) to the donor kidney.
 The crossmatch is done by mixing your child’s blood with cells from the donor.

 If your child is receiving a kidney from a living donor, we will do the final crossmatch at a clinic visit a few days before the date of the scheduled transplant surgery.

 We will not begin medicines to suppress the immune system until your child’s crossmatch with the donor kidney is known to be negative.